 - must have played the previous year in their age division

 - must be one of the top players in their age group

 - there must be available spots in the higher division

 - must be recommended to play up and invited to try out for the higher division

 Coaches in the higher division will evaluate and determine if the player is capable and suitable to play in the higher division.

 Once evaluations are completed, league officials will use the evaluation results to determine the appropriate division for each player for that season.
-The selection or drafting of players will then occur so that teams can be set and the game schedule developed for the upcoming season.
+The selection or drafting of players will then occur in early March so that teams can be set and the game schedule developed for the upcoming season.

 Dealing With a Disappointed Child